excess-project/cluster-power-tools/power-measurement-system/cluster/Readme.txt

 =======================================================
 -How to configurate the cluster for the power tools.
 =======================================================
-We show the configuration of the cluster on the base of EXCESS clsuter.
-This Cluster is a heterogenous computing platform of 3 compute nodes: node01, node02 and node03.
+We show the configuration of a computer cluster on the base of the EXCESS clsuter.
+The cluster is a heterogenous computing platform of 3 compute nodes: node01, node02 and node03.
-Cluster power tools enable monitoring of real-time power consumption of various EXCESS cluster components.
+Cluster power tools enable monitoring of real-time power consumption of various hardware components.
 A TORQUE PBS Manager is installed on the Front-End server (FE) and manage the access to the computational resources node01-node03.
-FE, power measurement system (see top directory OS for the definition) have shared folder /opt, which is used to save under others the cluster power tools configuration.
-The folder /opt/power/hpcmeasure/ contains various revision of the tools.
-The current version is saved in the file /opt/power/hpcmeasure/revision.
+Front-End and power measurement server (see top directory OS for the definition) have shared folder /opt, which is used to save under others the cluster power tools configuration.
+The folder /opt/power/hpcmeasure/ contains various revisions of the tools.
+The current version number is saved into the file /opt/power/hpcmeasure/revision (The version number is equal to the name of the revision's subdirectory.).
 The following files are defined in the directory -start_hpcmeasure_compnode.sh: This script will be called from the /var/spool/torque/mom_priv/prologue file, which must be